PC-Gaming-Wiki/PC-Gaming-Wiki.github.io/index.md

     - Manually set File Type Associations for windows.
 The only way to forcibly do this on consumer platforms, doesnt work with HTML/PDF associations.

 Disclaimer: None of these resources are owned or operated by us.
 We are at the mercy of these developers to provide safe downloads.
 An adblocker is a good idea for browsing the modern web, Ublock Origin is recommended.
-Links are to the softwares main page unless otherwise noted, downloads for github are found on the right side of the page labeled "Releases".